What To Do In Therapy: How Talk To Your Therapist And Improve Mental Health

 Can I overshare with my therapist?

-Though it’s not a common problem, it is possible to overshare with your therapist.
+Though it’s not a common problem, it is possible to overshare with your therapist, especially if this is your first time in therapy.
 This usually means sharing details not relevant to the present problem or feeling like you have to share every detail of your life.
-This could impede the therapeutic process in some cases.
-If you’re concerned you might be oversharing, don’t be afraid to address the issue with your therapist.
+This could break the flow or otherwise impede the therapeutic process in some cases.
+If you’re concerned you might be oversharing, which may sometimes happen when you’re having a hard time and feeling vulnerable, don’t be afraid to address the issue with your therapist.

 How can I go deeper in therapy?

 There could be many ways to go deeper in therapy.
-For instance, you can challenge yourself to be more open during therapy, schedule more frequent sessions, or decide to practice the skills you’ve learned in therapy.
-Some people prefer to keep a journal of their therapy sessions, which can help you process emotions and track progress.
-This can require hard work but going deeper in therapy helps you achieve success in the long run.
+For instance, you can challenge yourself to figure out how to be more open during your conversations, schedule more frequent sessions, or decide to practice the skills you’ve learned in therapy.
+Some people prefer to keep a journal of their therapy sessions, which may help them process emotions and realize how far they’ve come in their progress.
+This may require hard work but going deeper in therapy may help you achieve success in the long run.

 How do I prepare for a therapy session?

-To prepare yourself for a therapy session, it could be important to reflect on your mood in the past week and what’s changed since the last session.
-You could write down some of the thoughts you want to share prior to the session.
+To prepare yourself for a therapy session, it might be important to take a moment to reflect on your mood in the past week and what happened since the last session.
+You could write down some of the thoughts you want to share before the session.

 How do I know if my therapist likes me?